How Much Do You Really Need to Retire? — Retirement article from Wealth365

 "How much do I need to retire?" is one of the most common financial planning questions.
-The answer depends on your lifestyle, where you live, and what you want to do in retirement.
-This article looks at the benchmarks and how to start working out your own number.
+The honest answer starts not with a number, but with a clear picture of the life you actually want.
+This article looks at the benchmarks, a practical monthly-spend shortcut called the Rule of 375, and how to start working out your own number.

 The PLSA Retirement Living Standards